-The first round of mentoring will take place for 10 weeks from 8 March-16 May 2021.
+The next round of mentoring will take place from 5 July to 10 September 2021.

-All of our mentors will complete mentoring and safeguarding training and have an enhanced DBS/PVG check.
+All of our mentors complete mentoring and safeguarding training and have an enhanced security check, either DBS or PVG.

 Young people, aged 18 and over, who are mentees will also be offered the option to become a mentor at the end of the 10-week programme.